Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 select @columns(like Foo(a,b))

-This pattern is great for getting almost all of a shape (e.g. everything but the pk).
+This pattern is great for getting almost all of a shape (e.g. all but the pk).

 -- get the Foo shape except the a and b columns